 antiX has a well frequented, publicly accessible forum that I often scroll through to pick up on potential problems and fixes.
 A few issues I read about or experienced with antiX 26 were;

-- Installer stuck on 97% - read in forum that this was/is apparently occuring if you make changes to the desktop and check the box 'Keep changes to desktop on install' (or whatever it actually says).
-This is a cool feature than antiX and MX offer, but is far from standard across other distros.
-The solution is to just not check that box and make changes after install.
+- Installer stuck on 93-7% - read in forum that this was/is apparently occuring if you make changes to the desktop and check the box 'Save live desktop changes' (or whatever it actually says).
+The solution is to just not check that box and make desktop changes after install, or update package repos and upgrade the installer before installing.

 - Graphical ufw using resources - There is a graphical on/off button for ufw (uncomplicated firewall) in the antiX Control Centre.
 I read in the forum that some people had a bug where turning it on this way was using way more resources than it should.
 The simple workaround (if not already fixed) was just turning it on in a terminal (sudo ufw enable).